Forms and Documents

 This is not a complete list of all adverse drug reactions reported with the use of EDURANT®.

-Please refer to the full Prescribing Information for a complete list of adverse drug reactions.
+Please read the full Prescribing Information for a complete list of adverse drug reactions.